schematical/ocr-fun/README.md

 * It is the letter A
 * It is 45 degrees rotated from horizontal
 * It is scaled 55% smaller than the symbol in memory
-* It is Times new Roman font
+* It is Times New Roman font
 * It is blue

 Then we maybe able to speed up our process of elimination by